Aicelle Santos: Music career

-Once again, Aicelle proved her vocal competence when she won "Best Performance of Own Country Song" representing the Philippines in Astana Music Festival in Kazakhstan.
-Aicelle bested delegates from 13 countries around the world, including Mexico, Peru, Finland, Romania, Latvia, Bulgaria, Czech Republic, Tajikistan, Lithuania, Sri Lanka, Indonesia, Malta, and China.
+Santos won "Best Performance of Own Country Song" representing the Philippines in Astana Music Festival in Kazakhstan.
+Santos bested delegates from 13 countries around the world, including Mexico, Peru, Finland, Romania, Latvia, Bulgaria, Czech Republic, Tajikistan, Lithuania, Sri Lanka, Indonesia, Malta, and China.
 Her winning piece was entitled "Bakit Di Subukan", a Vehnee Saturno composition which is a Tagalog-English song ("If We Just Hold On" in English).
 Following this triumph was Aicelle's recognition for "People's Choice Best New Female Artist" in the 2007 Awit Awards.

-In 2007, Aicelle is visible in the Philippines recording scene with her debut album Make Me Believe, a 14-cut album under GMA Records.
-Ikaw Pa Rin is her hit single in the charts.
+In 2007, Santos is visible in the Philippines recording scene with her debut album Make Me Believe, a 14-cut album under GMA Records.
+"Ikaw Pa Rin" is her hit single in the charts.

 In 2008, she joined fellow Pinoy Pop Superstar contestants Jona and Maricris Garcia to form the musical group La Diva.

-On February 25, 2015, Aicelle held her first solo concert, Class A, at the PETA Theatre.
+On February 25, 2015, Santos held her first solo concert, Class A, at the PETA Theatre.
 On the same year, she released the music video of her latest single Kapangyarihan ng Pag-ibig.

-Theatrical Works
+Theatrical work

-In 2012, Aicelle auditioned and was part of the shortlist for the 2014 West End revival of Miss Saigon.
+In 2012, Santos auditioned and was part of the shortlist for the 2014 West End revival of Miss Saigon.

 In 2013, she debuted in the theatrical scene by portraying the role of Katy in Katy! the Musical.
 She also stars in Rak of Aegis where she plays the lead character, Aileen (alternating with Kim Molina).
 The musical had several runs but Aicelle continues to play the role till present.
 Aicelle won Best Actress in a Musical in the 2014 Aliw Awards for her performance in Rak of Aegis.

-In 2015, Aicelle had a special participation in the musical entitled Sabel: Love and Passion.
+In 2015, Santos had a special participation in the musical entitled Sabel: Love and Passion.

-In 2017, she played Perla in the musical adaptation of Maynila sa mga Kuko ng Liwanag and won the 2017 Aliw Award for Best Actress in a Featured Role.
+In 2017, she played Perla in the musical adaptation of Manila in the Claws of Light and won the 2017 Aliw Award for Best Actress in a Featured Role.

-In 2018, Aicelle played Elsa in the second revival of Himala: Isang Musikal, based on the 1982 film starring Nora Aunor.
+In 2018, Santos played Elsa in the second revival of Himala: Isang Musikal, based on the 1982 film starring Nora Aunor.
 She is set to play the role of Gigi in the UK/Ireland tour of Miss Saigon.